Lois Chiles

-Lois Cleveland Chiles (born April 15, 1947) is an American actress and former fashion model known for her role as Holly Goodhead in the James Bond film Moonraker (1979), and as a hit-and-run driver in 1987's Creepshow 2, as well as parts in The Great Gatsby, The Way We Were, Death on the Nile, Broadcast News, and as Holly Harwood in the television series Dallas.
+Lois Cleveland Chiles (born April 15, 1947) is an American actress and former fashion model known for her role as Holly Goodhead in the James Bond film Moonraker (1979), and as a hit-and-run driver in Creepshow 2 (1987).
+Other screen credits include The Way We Were (1973), The Great Gatsby (1974), Death on the Nile (1978), Broadcast News (1987), and the television role of Holly Harwood on Dallas (1982–1983).

-Early life
+Early and personal life

 Chiles was born in Houston, the daughter of Marion Clay Chiles and Barbara Wayne Kirkland Chiles.
 Her paternal uncle was oil tycoon and Texas Rangers owner Eddie Chiles.
 She had two brothers: Clay Kirkland Chiles (died 1979), and William Edmonds Chiles, president and CEO of Bristow Group, Inc. She was raised in Alice, Texas.

 Chiles studied at the University of Texas at Austin and the former Finch College in New York City, where she was discovered by a Glamour editor looking for a young woman to feature on the cover of the magazine's annual college issue.
 She landed the job and soon had contracts with Wilhelmina Models in New York and Elite Models in Paris.
+Later, she studied acting under Roy London and Sandy Meisner, among many others.
+In her New York years, she befriended among others, Tennessee Williams, as well as Andy Warhol, Maureen Stapleton, and models Patty Hanson and Grace Jones.

+Chiles moved from New York to Los Angeles around 1978 when she felt she no longer wanted to pursue modeling and focus on acting only.
+It was also around this time that she lost her younger brother to cancer.
+Clay Chiles was 25 when he died in 1978 at M.D.
+Anderson of non-Hodgkins lymphoma, which affected her deeply.

-Later, she studied acting under Roy London.
-She dated Don Henley but the relationship ended, and in 2005, she married money manager Richard Gilder.
-They are both honorary co-chairs of Northfield Mount Hermon, a school in Massachusetts.
+She dated Don Henley but the relationship ended, and later for a time, dated William S. Paley.
+In 2005, she married money manager Richard Gilder.
+They were both honorary co-chairs of Northfield Mount Hermon, a school in Massachusetts.
 Gilder donated money to the school and they named the Chiles Theater after her.
 Gilder died in 2020.